 Jevanto Productions - stock.adob

-This year has seen the rollout of the first 5G networks in the UK.
+This year has seen the rollout of the 5G networks in the UK.
 According to a recent forecast by the GSMA, more than 1.4 billion connections will be on 5G by 2025.
 The technology promises not only greater speed, but more capacity and lower latency.

 It is the enhanced latency that is very likely to bring to fruition a number of interesting technologies, such as augmented reality and self-driving cars.

 While one day 5G will transform the way businesses operate, from faster transactions in financial services to changing the way manufacturers create and distribute their products, this won’t happen overnight, according to Harry Chima, UK head of CIO advisory at Infosys Consulting.